drraj1965/neurohealthhub/FIREBASE_AUTHENTICATION_FIXES.md

 1. **Authentication token management**: The application needed to explicitly refresh tokens to ensure valid authentication state
 2. **Firestore path handling**: The application needed to properly check multiple paths for user data
+3. **Document ID mismatch**: The Firebase Auth UID was different from the document IDs in Firestore collections
-3. **Offline state detection**: Improved handling of network connectivity issues to distinguish between offline mode and permission errors
+4. **Offline state detection**: Improved handling of network connectivity issues to distinguish between offline mode and permission errors

 ## Implemented Solutions